Sir Richard Branson Rides Out Irma In Wine Cellar, Stars Affected By The Vicious Storm

-It seems that a number of celebrities are preparing to be heavily affected by a hit from category 5 storm- Hurricane Irma.
+It seems that a number of celebrities are preparing to be heavily affected by a hit from category 5 storm — Hurricane Irma.
 Sir Richard Branson has faced the storm with a little help from a sturdy wine cellar and determination.
-The billionaire, who resides on a private island in the British Virgin Islands, stood his ground against the storm, underground- in his wine cellar while the massive hurricane that developed with alarming swiftness, passed.
+The billionaire, who resides on a private island in the British Virgin Islands, stood his ground against the storm, underground — in his wine cellar while the massive hurricane that developed with alarming swiftness, passed.

 Despite being urged to evacuate, the Virgin Group founder chose to stay right where he is, seeing as Branson has faced a number of hurricanes over the 30 years he has resided on Necker Island.
 Sir Richard commented about his plan to weather the storm on his blog post, as Pittsburgh Post Gazette relays.